Enveloped by the serene beauty of the Northwoods, this picturesque community exudes a warm and friendly ambiance that captivates all who visit.

 You can also browse through unique handmade crafts, perfect for souvenirs or gifts.
 It’s a fantastic way to connect with the local community and savor the authentic flavors of Spooner.

-15. Winter Wonderland at Spooner City Park
+15. Have Some Fun at Spooner City Park

 Winter enthusiasts, get ready for some frosty fun at Spooner City Park!
 When the snow blankets the landscape, this park transforms into a magical winter wonderland.
 There are countless activities to enjoy in this picturesque setting.